kieselsteini/msgpack/README.md

 > **NOTE:** Empty Lua tables will be encoded as empty arrays!

-### msgpack.decode(binary_data)
+### msgpack.decode(binary_data[, position])
 Decode the given MessagePack binary string to a corresponding Lua value.
-It will return the decoded Lua value or ```nil``` plus an error message if decoding went wrong.
+It will return the decoded Lua value and the position for next byte in stream or ```nil``` plus an error message if decoding went wrong.
+You can use the returned position to decode multiple MessagePack values in a stream.

+The optional position argument is used to start the decoding at a specific position inside the the binary_data string.

 > **NOTE:** Extended types are not supported.
 Decoding will fail!